MartinBraquet/squadro/README.md

 * _ab_relative_advancement_: a computer that plays minimax with alpha-beta pruning (depth ~4), where the evaluation function is the player's advancement compared to the other player
 * _mcts_advancement_: Monte Carlo tree search, where the evaluation function is the player's advancement compared to the other player
 * _mcts_rollout_: Monte Carlo tree search, where the evaluation function is determined by a random playout until the end of the game
+* _mcts_q_learning_: Monte Carlo tree search, where the evaluation function is determined by a lookup table
+* _mcts_deep_q_learning_: Monte Carlo tree search, where the evaluation function is determined by a convolutional neural network

 You can also access the most updated list of available agents with: